Sara Sorribes Tormo: 2018–20: First Grand Slam and top-10 wins

 On 10 June 2019, she reached her career-high ranking of world No. 64.
-In the grass-court season, she got to the second round of Nottingham Open, and the first round of Mallorca Open.
+In the grass-court season, she made it to the second round of the Nottingham Open, and lost in the first round of the Mallorca Open.
 At Wimbledon, she was forced to retire during her first-round match against former world No. 1, Caroline Wozniacki, while trailing 5–4.
 At the US Open, just like at Australian Open, she lost to Anett Kontaveit.
 During Asian tour, Sara played only two WTA tournaments.
-She played at the Japan Women's Open, where she reached quarterfinals, losing to Misaki Doi in straight sets, and then she headed to Guangzhou, where she was stopped in the first round by Anna Blinkova.
+She played at the Japan Women's Open, where she reached quarterfinals, losing to Misaki Doi in straight sets.
+Then she headed to Guangzhou, where she was stopped in the first round by Anna Blinkova.

 The first two tournaments in 2020 were not successful for Sara, losing in both of them in the first round.
 Then she got to the Australian Open, where she defeated Veronika Kudermetova, but just like the year before, Anett Kontaveit stopped her from going to the next round.
-In February, in Fed Cup Qualifying Round, playing for Spain, Sara defeated Naomi Osaka 6–0, 6–3.
+In February, in the Fed Cup qualifying round, playing for Spain, Sara defeated Naomi Osaka 6–0, 6–3.
 That was her first and so far only top-10 win.
 At both Mexican tournaments, Mexican Open and Monterrey Open, Sara lost in the first round.
 After the comeback of the WTA Tour after COVID-19 pandemic outbreak, Sara played at the Palermo International, but lost to Dayana Yastremska in straight sets.
 In Prague, she reached the quarterfinals, winning against Barbora Strýcová and Laura Siegemund, but then lost to Irina-Camelia Begu in three-sets.
 At the US Open, she beat Claire Liu in the first round before 16th seed Elise Mertens knocked her out of the tournament.
 In Istanbul, she defeated Heather Watson but then lost to Paula Badosa in the second round.
 At the French Open, she faced top seed Simona Halep and lost, winning only four games, all of them in the first set.